-OTC may grant an Academic Hardship Withdrawal to a student who experiences non-academic emergencies which interfere or prevent the completion of coursework.
+OTC may grant a Hardship Withdrawal to a student who experiences non-academic emergencies which interfere or prevent the completion of coursework.
 This option is only available if the student is unable to resolve their problem through traditional withdrawal methods.
 Typically, hardships (non-academic emergencies) tend to fall into one of three categories.
 These categories are usually medical, personal and financial.
 OTC does not grant hardship withdrawals unless there is a compelling reason for such requests.

 The following conditions apply to Hardship Withdrawal:

 - Students are not eligible for Hardship Withdrawals in any course in which they completed the course requirements.
 This would apply to classes in which they took the final exam or submitted the final project.

 - Students must apply no more than four weeks into the following semester including the summer term.
 This applies whether or not the student enrolls in the next semester.

 - A completed Hardship Withdrawal Application.

 - A written personal statement of hardship.
 The written personal statement of hardship should explain to the Academic Review Committee how and/or why the non-academic emergency impacted studies.
 It is essential that the student gives accurate details about the circumstances surrounding the hardship.
 For instance, students should provide date(s) of the emergency.
-They should also give an account of how the situation specifically prevented the completion of coursework or withdrawing by the published deadline.
+They should also give an account of how the situation specifically prevented the completion of coursework.

 - Required supporting documentation: